University Foundation: History

 On 28 August 1919, Herbert Hoover proposed to Emile Francqui, President of the National Committee for Help and Food, and to Léon Delacroix, Prime Minister of Belgium, to use the funds, roughly 150 million Belgian francs, to support university education.
 The Belgian government decided to give twenty million to each of the four universities, and to use 55 million francs to establish the University Foundation.
 The remaining funds were used to set up the Belgian American Educational Foundation (BAEF).
 The first president of the Foundation was Emile Francqui.

 Building

-The building is located in Brussels (Rue d'Egmont 11) also houses a club, a hotel and a restaurant.
+The building is located in Brussels (Rue d'Egmont 11).
+It was designed by the architect Ernest Jaspar and includes a club, a hotel and a restaurant.
 There are other institutions located on the premises of the University Foundation like the Belgian American Educational Foundation (BAEF), the Olivaint Conference of Belgium, the Coimbra Group, UNICA, the Organisation of European Cancer Institutes (OECI), and the European Nuclear Education Network.